How to Identify Cockroach Species by Size, Color & Photos

 Key Takeaways

-• Color patterns and characteristics: German have two dark head stripes; American show a yellowish figure-eight; brown-banded have two pale bands; Oriental are uniformly glossy dark — each set of characteristics is species-specific and consistent.
+- Color patterns and characteristics: German have two dark head stripes; American show a yellowish figure-eight; brown-banded have two pale bands; and Oriental are uniformly glossy dark.
+Each set of characteristics is species-specific and consistent.

-• In homes, buildings, apartments, restaurants, and commercial spaces across the United States, accurate cockroach species ID determines which insecticides, pesticides, and pest management methods will actually work — and prevents the thousands of dollars wasted on the wrong pest control approach.
+- In homes, buildings, apartments, restaurants, and commercial spaces across the United States, accurate cockroach species identification determines which insecticides, pesticides, and pest management methods will actually work.
+It also helps prevent thousands of dollars from being wasted on ineffective pest control approaches.

 Visual Cues: Color Patterns, Markings, and Key Characteristics

-German cockroaches look light brown to tan with two dark, parallel stripes just behind the headcharacteristics that don’t vary by sex and make them one of the most reliably identifiable kinds of cockroaches found in homes.
-Their bodies are flat and oval — built to squeeze into the tightest crevices behind appliances and inside cabinet walls.
+German cockroaches look light brown to tan with two dark, parallel stripes just behind the head.
+These characteristics do not vary by sex and make them one of the most reliably identifiable cockroach species found in homes.
+Their bodies are flat and oval, built to squeeze into the tightest crevices behind appliances and inside cabinet walls.
 Their nymphs run darker with a single pale stripe.
 German roaches reproduce extremely fast, with a female producing dozens of eggs per case and completing their lifecycle in under two months, which makes accurate ID critical for treatment and early pest control.

-Light brown to tan with two dark parallel stripes behind the head — the defining characteristics of the German cockroach, the most common household pest species.
+Light brown to tan with two dark parallel stripes behind the head.
+These are the defining characteristics of the German cockroach, the most common household pest species.

 American cockroaches (Periplaneta americana) show a reddish-brown body with a bright yellowish figure-eight on the shield behind the head, plus lighter wing and body edges that heighten contrast; nymphs start grayish-brown before reddening.
-Their large, robust bodies and distinctive markings make them one of the easier cockroach species to identify on sight — though people often confuse them with Australian cockroaches at first glance due to similar colors and shapes.
+Their large, robust bodies and distinctive markings make them one of the easier cockroach species to identify On sight, though people often confuse them with Australian cockroaches at first glance because of their similar colors and shapes.

-Oriental cockroaches (Blatta orientalis) appear glossy dark brown to black, uniformly colored, with short or no wings and no stripes or bands — their appearance is often what leads people to mistake them for a beetle or other insect.
-The characteristics of Oriental cockroaches — shiny exoskeleton, slow movement, damp habitats — are quite unlike any other common household pest.
-Note gloss: Oriental are shiny; German are matte to lightly glossy — a subtle but reliable cue for separating these two cockroach species.
+Oriental cockroaches (Blatta orientalis) appear glossy dark brown to black and are uniformly colored, with short or no wings and no stripes or bands.
+Their appearance often leads people to mistake them for beetles or other insects.
+The characteristics of Oriental cockroaches, including their shiny exoskeletons, slow movement, and preference for damp habitats, are quite unlike those of other common household pests.
+Note the glossiness: Oriental cockroaches are shiny, while German cockroaches are matte to lightly glossy.
+This subtle difference is a reliable way to distinguish between these two species.

 Size Comparison Chart by Species